 Opening with ‘Welcome to the Jungle’, and closing, two hours later, with ‘Paradise City’, the band’s set was riotously received.
 There are a lot of eyewitness accounts of this gig available, and they all highlight the various problems, but none of them complain about the music.

-But as the headliners finished and were whisked away, the assembled crowds were faced, once again, with the ineptitude of the gig's organisation.
+But as the headliners finished and were whisked away, the assembled crowds were faced, once again, with the ineptitude of the organisation.

-The thousands who had driven to the raceway found the rain had transformed the dirt carpark into a bog; many cars were now stuck, a problem compounded by a complete lack of lighting, as night fell.
+The thousands who had driven to the raceway found the rain had transformed the dirt carpark into a bog.
+Many cars were now stuck, a problem compounded by a complete lack of lighting, as night fell.

 Those cars that could get out soon found themselves caught in a massive traffic jam; there was only one track out of the carpark and it was well beyond capacity.